Covid-19: Maharashtra reports 41 new cases

-On Sunday, Maharashtra reported 41 new Covid-19 cases and zero deaths, as per the health bulletin data shared by the government
+Maharashtra reported 41 new Covid-19 cases on Friday, as per the state government

 Representative image/iStock

-On Sunday, Maharashtra reported 41 new Covid-19 cases and zero deaths, as per the health bulletin data shared by the government.
+Maharashtra reported 41 new Covid-19 cases on Friday, as per the state government.

-According to the data, 29 patients were discharged on September 10, taking the total tally of recovered patients to 80,22,276 until today.
+According to the report, 31 patients discharged on September 15, taking the total tally of discharged patients to 80,22,417 until date.

 ADVERTISEMENT